Globalive: 2008–present

 In January 2013, Globalive launched Globalive Capital Inc., a venture capital company focused on accelerating early stage technology and telecommunications companies.
 Globalive group has founded, financed, operated, and divested a number of companies on the internet, communications, and technology sectors.

 In 2015, Lacavera stepped down as chief executive officer of Globalive Capital Inc., staying on as the company's Chairman.
 Brice Scheschuk, previously chief financial officer, was appointed the new CEO of Globalive Capital Inc.

 In September 2016, Globalive sold Yak Communications to Distributel, who added the brand to a growing telecommunications portfolio which includes Acanac and Thinktel.

 Globalive Capital Inc. has invested in over 125 companies.
 The company has raised over US$1.5 Billion in capital for Globalive businesses and some of its investments include Stackadapt, Zoocasa, and Founding Investor in Xanado.

+In June 2025, Globalive acquired all issued and outstanding shares of Wealth One.

 Globalive Media

 Globalive Media was co-founded by Lacavera and consumer technology journalist Michael Bancroft in October 2017 under Globalive.
 It curates and produces multimedia content focused on business and technology trends.

 In November 2018, Globalive Media produced and premiered its first television series, Beyond Innovation, a weekly program, which uncovers technologies changing the way people live and do business, airs on Bloomberg Television across its global markets.

 In March 2020, Globalive Media launched the second season of the series Beyond Innovation with all new episodes of its weekly, half-hour series premiering on Bloomberg Television.